 EVERY pet we offer for adoption (including kittens and puppies) has already been spayed or neutered and given age-appropriate vaccines and screenings.

-All adoption fees help in covering the costs of spay/neutering, FIV/leukemia testing (cats), shots, micro-chipping and medical, if needed.
+All adoption fees help in covering the costs of spay/neutering, FIV/leukemia testing (cats), shots, micro-chipping, and medication/medical attention if needed.

 - Adopters must read and sign an agreement with RHAR.

 - Adopters must commit to loving and caring for the pet’s entire life.

 - Adopters must return the pet to RHAR if, for any reason, they can no longer care for the pet.

 - Adopters must be at least 18 years of age.

 - Adopters who live in apartments, condos, or townhouses, mobile home parks are responsible for checking with their condo/townhouse rules, regulations, or bylaws.